ClinGen/clincoded/docs/auth0-setup.md

 6. Add any **Rules** you'd like (see the [Slack notification section](#slack-notification-section))

-7. Modify the **Email Templates** -- it is recommended that the logo be replaced in the templates, along with the line saying `please contact us by replying to this mail` as replying to the automated emails results in a failed mail delivery
+7. Modify the **Email Templates** -- it is recommended that the logo be replaced in the templates, along with the lines saying `please contact us by replying to this mail` as replying to the automated emails results in a failed mail delivery

+8. Add test user accounts.
+ClinGen uses `clingen.test.curator` (for test curator and auto-logins) and `clingen.test.automated` (for automated tests)

 ## Google Auth setup